 Romantic Wine Tasting at Home.

-Inspired by the flavors of that Florentine appetizer, I created an Italian Cheeseboard to reminisce on the incredible trip we made to Italy.
+Inspired by the Florentine cuisine, I created an Italian cheese board to reminisce on the incredible trip we made to Italy.

-My version for the Italian cheeseboard includes fontina and provolone cheeses, honeycomb, crostini, seasonal fruits, nuts, salami, and olives.
+My Italian cheeseboard version includes fontina and provolone cheeses, honeycomb, crostini, seasonal fruits, nuts, salami, and olives.
 The wine pairing is a chilled Italian Pinot Grigio to go along with the food.

 Make the Italian Cheeseboard at home!